LarsBreum/WebprogrammingLab2/README.md

 ## Q1 How do you replace the application icon, favicon.ico?

+Answer: Upload another favicon.ico picture :)

 ## Q2 If you use nav-pills instead of nav-tabs the selected page is no longer highlighted in the menu, why?
 Hint: <NavLink> and the active css class.

+Answer: Nav-tabs have different styling.
+Nav-tabs have a "defualt" active class.
+Nav-tabs styles the active link.

 ## Q3 What is the meaning of a leading / in a path, the difference between <Link to="/view-ingredient/:name" /> and <Link to="view-ingredient/:name" />.
 Try it, look in the browser url field

-Asnwer:

-Answer: We replace the "logo.svg" file in the "src" folder
+Asnwer: utan "/" är det en relativ path.
+Med "/" börjar vi från home.

 # Getting Started with Create React App